3DiVi/nuitrack-sdk/doc/Unity_AR_Football.md

 // The rotation in degrees need to apply to model when model is placed. private const float modelRotation = 180.0f; // Rotate the Environment to make it face the camera.

-// A list to hold all planes ARCore is tracking in the current frame.
+// A list to hold all planes AR is tracking in the current frame.
-// This object is used across the application to avoid per-frame allocations. private List<DetectedPlane> allPlanes = new List<DetectedPlane>();
+TrackableCollection<ARPlane> allPlanes;

+[SerializeField] ARRaycastManager raycastManager;
+[SerializeField] ARPlaneManager planeManager;

 [SerializeField] Transform aRCoreDevice; // Must be the parent of the camera.
 ```

+Then, go to the Unity editor and set the corresponding components in the fields **raycastManager**, **planeManager**.

 8. Get found surfaces in `Update`.
 Create a variable to show / hide a surface.
 If at least one surface in tracked, the message "Searching for Surface" is hidden.